 This method I used to unlock our Honda Odyssey radio was the Honda website.
 In the evening, after the dealership was closed, I stumbled upon this site to obtain the radio code for our vehicle.
 I need the VIN, which I took a picture of the driver's door sticker to obtain.
 This is also on the metal placard by the windshield on the dashboard on the driver's side.

-I obtained our radio serial number by hitting the "1" and "6" button down at the same time and holding for ten to fifteen seconds.
+I obtained our radio serial number by hitting the "1" and "6" buttons down at the same time and holding them for ten to fifteen seconds.
 The number came across the radio display, and I took a picture of it with my phone.

-With this information, I just followed the links on the website, input the VIN and serial numbers in the appropriate fields and in under a second the radio code was displayed on the website for me.
-No having to put in my email or phone number.
-It was hassle free and very simple.
+With this information, I just followed the links on the website, input the VIN and serial numbers in the appropriate fields, and in under a second, the radio code was displayed on the website for me.
+I didn't have to put in my email or phone number.
+It was hassle-free and very simple.

-Going out to the van, I input the code using the keys for the stored stations and the radio unlocked with no issue.
+I went out to the van and input the code using the keys for the stored stations and the radio unlocked with no issue.
 The biggest issue was finding out how to obtain the radio code and walking outside and back inside a couple of times.